aws-amplify/amplify-js/docs/media/tutorials/building-react-native-apps/index.md

 #### Connect to Your Backend

-The AWS Mobile CLI enables you to integrate ready-made sign-up/sign-in/sign-out UI from the command line.
+The Amplify CLI enables you to integrate ready-made sign-up/sign-in/sign-out UI from the command line.

 **To add user auth UI to your app**